 There are a lot of bereavement resources available online.
 You may find the following websites about dealing with grief helpful.

 This national consumer and community engagement initiative to improve care at the end of life is a program of the National Hospice and Palliative Care Organization

 The Children's Room

 The Children's Room helps grieving children, teens, and families to go on living fully.
-Serving families throughout Massachusetts, they educate teachers, counselors, youth workers, and other professionals about how children and teens grieve.
+Serving families throughout Massachusetts, they educate teachers, counselors, youth workers, and other professionals about how children

 The Dougy Center for Grieving Children and Families